-How Long Does it Take to Start Receiving Child Support in Texas?
+How Long Does it Take for Child Support to Start in Texas?

 When you are the primary caretaker for your child, receiving child support can assist you in meeting the needs of your child.